Episode 460: How to get a sponsor for your podcast, with Stephen Woessner.

 And in full transparency, doing the research, filled in a skills gap for me so I know have what I need in order to close a big sponsorship deal on behalf of Onward Nation.
 I will share the news toward the end of this year — but oh my — it’s exciting to think about.
 Game changing.

-So, for today’s lesson, I will share the full sponsorship recipe with you.
+So, for today’s lesson, I will share the full recipe on how to get a sponsor for your podcast with you.
 What I learned along the way, from whom I had the honor of learning, and how you can take and apply the same knowledge to attract the right sponsor for your podcast.

 Okay…so how did I do the research?